-The Johnny Cash Museum has the largest collection of memorabilia belonging to Johnny cash in Nashville.
-The man in black is showcased on many exhibits as guests get to walk into the life of such a man through the displays and films showcased.
+The Johnny Cash Museum has the largest collection of memorabilia belonging to music legend Johnny cash in Nashville.
+The 'Man in Black' is showcased in the many exhibits here as guests get a glimpse of his life through the numerous displays and films shown there.
 The museum itself is endorsed by the Cash family of Nashville.
-As much as it may not seem like much from the outside, the collections found inside are rich making it one of the most bestowed attractions.
-For the small fee charged, one can definitely enjoy this distinctive attraction.
+As much as it may not seem like much from the outside, the collection found inside is expansive with some fascinating items that's well worth checking out for any music fans.

 Name : The Johnny Cash Museum

 Address : 119 3rd Ave S, Nashville, TN

 Andrew Jackson's Hermitage is one of the best places for seeing into the history of the Tennessee region, a plantation owned by the seventh President of the United States now turned into a museum showcasing his life.
 Apart from the main building and museum there, you'll find around 30 historical buildings over the huge 1,000 acres of land that once belonged to the president.

 Related Site : http://thehermitage.com/

 Another historic plantation turned museum outside the city, it's a great insight into what life was like especially in the south of the US before the Civil War and abolishment of slavery.
 After reveling in the history and learning about the hardships of life at the time, visitors can enjoy a complementary wine tasting session at the end of the tour.